apache/incubator-kie-tools/uberfire-docs/docs/security/security.md

 ```

 As you can see every entry defines a single permission which is assigned to a role/group.
 On application start up, the policy file is loaded and stored into memory.

 #### Security checks

-The _AuthorizationManager_ is the main interface for checking if a permission is granted to the user.
+The _AuthorizationManager_ is the main interface for checking if permissions are granted to users.

 ```
 @Inject